ngacho/CliffWalkingSolutions/model-free/td/active/sarsa.md

 ```

 SARSA is FUCKING Insane.
 By far the fastest and most efficient way of solving cliffwalking solutions.
-My algorithm shows that sarsa converges after just 17,371 episodes.
+My algorithm shows that SARSA(0) converges after just 17,371 episodes.
 THAT's magnitudes lower than anything we have had so far.